 I wanted to help but it was just too rough.
 Let them that know—do.
 Despite all recent metaphysical epiphanies, I knew my limitations and they were all too corporeal.
 If anyone was going to make that careless move or slip it would be me, yours truly, then Messrs.
 Mamede and Company would have another thing to deal with.
 Besides, they really didn’t need my help.
 When I told Mamede as much he had a hard time masking his relief.
 He pursed his lips and nodded curtly, told me to “segure bem e espere.”
 Hold tight and wait.

-Mamede worked the tiller to keep the jangada as steady as possible, pointing our bow at each steep face, falling off at the top of the wave to carve down its backside.
-When a tall peak broke just before it reached us, he called out, “SEGURE!” — HOLD ON! — and both men at the tabernacle ducked and braced themselves.
-Most of the whitewater roared beneath us, but enough came over the bow to bury it, dashing up Ze’s arched back while cascading down on João, huddled behind the beam.
-No cursing from him this time, just silence, which only seemed to heighten the tension.
+Mamede worked the tiller to keep us steady, pointing the bow to climb each face, falling off at the top of the wave to carve down its backside.
+When a tall peak broke just before it reached us he called out, “SEGURE!” — HOLD ON! — and both men at the tabernacle ducked and braced themselves.
+Most of the whitewater roared beneath us, but enough came over the bow to bury it, dashing up Ze’s arched back while cascading over João, huddled behind the beam.
+No cursing this time, just silence, which only seemed to heighten the tension.
 As the bow slowly lifted and water streamed from the deck, the two men wiped off their faces and got back to work.
 Soon the anchor was free and they pushed it over the side.

 Here a yank, there a yank, everywhere a yank-yank